CodeScop/Oge-Mai-Field-Guide/allresources.md

   - DFO Battles: Pakkan (300 words for 1), Zanthei (400 words for 1), Takori (600 words for 1)
 - **Other sources:**
   - DFO Battles: Papple Spirit (900 words for 1), Lycosta (1100 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 3), Chaensi (1300 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 3), Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 2-4)
+  - PG Battle: Zhout (600 words for 1)
   - DFO Bones Chest: 1-7
 - **Sell price:** 8 Coins (don't sell unless you have >400)
 - **Used for:**